My Visits to Orange County, California

 Orange County, California is the most beautiful area in the United States.
 It is sure to please the luxury traveler, foodie, and nature lovers.

 FYI: Orange County is home to the ultimate shopping experience at South Coast Plaza in Costa Mesa.
-This is my favorite mall in the United States, full of upscale shops including Apple, Cartier, Louis Vuitton, Saks Fifth Avenue, and Nordstrom.
+It is my favorite mall in the United States, full of upscale shops including Apple, Cartier, Louis Vuitton, Saks Fifth Avenue, and Nordstrom.

 Check out our other California posts: